 How do dryland vs. irrigated parcels compare in price per acre in Weld County?

 The gap is substantial.
-Irrigated parcels with reliable water rights in central Weld County can trade for $8,000-$15,000 per acre or more depending on soil class and water reliability.
-Dryland parcels in the eastern county — Briggsdale, Galeton, Raymer corridors — typically run $800-$2,500 per acre for straight cropland.
-That price difference reflects yield potential, risk, and cash rent income, so don't compare the two categories without understanding what you're actually buying.
+Irrigated parcels with reliable water rights in central Weld County trade at a significant premium over dryland parcels in the eastern county — Briggsdale, Galeton, Raymer corridors — where straight cropland prices are a fraction of irrigated ground.
+That price difference reflects yield potential, risk, and cash rent income.
+Don't compare the two categories without understanding what you're actually buying; your broker should pull segmented comps for each type.

 Are there mineral rights typically included with Weld County farmland purchases?